10 Simple Tips to Reduce Food Waste in Your Home

 4. Do not store certain foods beyond the shelf-life

-If you buy fresh produce, make sure you buy enough for three days.
+If you buy fresh produce, make sure you purchase enough for three days.
 The same goes for eggs.
 This way, you can bid goodbye to rotten produce.

 5. Make a compost for veggie skins

-We often throw away loads of skins and these contain major nutrients.
-While not all skins or fruits and vegetables are edible, you can blend them up and add them as compost to your plants.
+We often throw away loads of skins, and these contain major nutrients.
+While not all skins or fruits and vegetables are edible, you can blend them and add them as compost to your plants.

 6. Make a juice out of single pieces of veggies/fruits

 If you are planning to start a healthy diet, opt to blend the vegetables and fruits.
-This ensures lesser wastage and more nutrients entering your system.
+This ensures less wastage, with more nutrients entering your system.

 7. Try infused water